ztimmons/dsc-significance-p-value-houston-ds-060319/README.md

 ## Additional Resources

-We encourage you to visit following links to see more examples and explanations around hypothesis testing and p values in regression!
+We encourage you to visit the following links to see more examples and explanations around hypothesis testing and p values in regression!

 [Hypothesis Test for Regression Slope](https://stattrek.com/regression/slope-test.aspx)